The best destinations to visit from Milan, Italy

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 At first glance, Milan may seem industrial and commercial, but it’s actually filled with cosmopolitan restaurants, fashionable locals, amazing shopping, one of the country’s most magnificent cathedrals and gems like the Navigli canal district.

-Once you spend a couple of days in Milan, head toward the hills from this easily accessible hub.
-Take a day trip from Milan to explore the history and sample the gastronomy in the old walled city of Bergamo, perched atop a hill beneath the fog in the Lombardy region.
+Once you spend a couple of days in Milan, you can head toward the hills from this easily accessible hub — or take a day trip to explore the history and sample the gastronomy in the old walled city of Bergamo, perched atop a hill beneath the fog in the Lombardy region.